 '''

-cd webapp

-mvn jetty:run -D jetty.port=9090
+mvn -pl webapp jetty:run -D jetty.port=9090

 '''

 Using a regular servlet container

 You can also take the built WAR file and deploy it into a standalone servlet container such as [Tomcat](http://tomcat.apache.org).
 The default configuration does not require any configuration of the servlet container; just drop the WAR file into the webapps directory.